caltek/xstream_player/README.md

 </table>

 ## Introduction
 This plugin is based on [Chewie](https://github.com/brianegan/chewie).
-Chewie is awesome plugin and works well in many cases.
-Better Player is a continuation of ideas introduced in Chewie.
-Better player fix common bugs, adds more configuration options and solves typical use cases.
+Chewie is an awesome plugin and works well in many cases.
+XStream Player is a continuation of ideas introduced in Chewie, with additional features and improvements.

 **Features:**
 ✔️ Fixed common bugs